ReeceTheBeast15/PLC-Crossy-Road/README.md

 When testing and building this project, commmunications were set up as follows:
 <br><br>
 In RSLinx Classic Lite --> configure drivers, "Virtual Backplane (SoftLogix58xx USB)" was selected and added with the default name in slot 1. <br>
 In Logix Emulate,  Emulate 5570 (V30), was added to slot 0 of the virtual backplane.
-After this Logix Emulate was as shown in Figure1.png.
+After this the Logix Emulate window was as shown in Figure1.png.
 <br><br>
 By default, the communications in Crossy_Road.mer and Crossy_Road.api are configured accordingly, but of course you may change them for whatever controller you use.
 <br><br>